-Consider our spiritual and mental growth, traveling from the outermost reaches of our minds to the tips of our fingers and beyond.
-From these outstretched fingers there may come others to warmly embrace and bring substance.
+Consider our spiritual and mental growth, travelling from the outermost reaches of our minds to the tips of our fingers and beyond.
+From these outstretched fingers, there may come others to warmly embrace and bring substance.
 Sometimes it takes courage simply to hold out one’s hand, with uncertainty and rejection looming.
 But when, in the eventual joining of those hands with like-mindedness, there are the deepest existential threads of human happiness (and suffering) to be interwoven.

-This Autumn, just when society’s disconnection from itself and from the rest of nature seems to have been framed, yet again, by the overwhelming monetary aspirations of Conservative Party Conference, one might find remedy in simply observing mycelium.
+This Autumn, just when society’s disconnection from itself and from the rest of nature seems to have been framed, yet again, by the overwhelming monetary aspirations of the Conservative Party Conference, one might find remedy in simply observing mycelium.

 Rilke says, “to love is good, too: love being difficult”.